 What parent doesn’t have some form of regret?
 It goes along with the territory.
 Parenting is just plain tough.

-So you can see your flaws and weaknesses.
-That’s what people with integrity do.
+But here’s another angle.
+The fact that you will admit your flaws reflects integrity.
 I personally could fly to Paris and back if I had a dollar for every mistake I’ve made.

-These painful memories of when you’re disappointed in your parenting can haunt you.
-But they shouldn’t.
-Apologize and get on with things.
-In her book Girl Wash Your Face, Rachel Hollis, lifestyle guru and author, reminds us to get a grip when it comes to shame about parenting.
-And to give yourself a break if you’re chastising yourself constantly.
+In her best selling advice book, Girl Wash Your Face, Rachel Hollis, lifestyle guru and author, reminds us to get a grip when it comes to shame about parenting.
 “So I’m not going to talk about finding your peace; I’m going to talk about embracing your chaos.
 Let’s be honest: this is way more likely a scenario because I don’t know a woman alive today who can slow down long enough to find her keys, let alone a continuous state of inner peace.
 If you ever happened to find your peaceful inner bliss while raising children, please don’t tell the rest of us.
 It’ll only make us sad, and I eat raw cake batter when I’m sad.”

 Your job as a parent is to guide and protect.
 Denial of your own problems or your child’s problems gets in the way of that.
 Big time.